Optimize your Localization Quality Assurance (LQA) with Automated QA Checks in Wordbee

 What this does is help you catch more errors before the translation reaches its final stages, reducing the back-and-forth that comes with every error found during or after proofreading.

 Project managers can automatically ask their suppliers to perform a complete quality assurance (QA) with the tool before completing the translation.

-In this way, you can be sure that the LQA was finished correctly.
+In this way, you can be sure that the QA was finished correctly.